amarpreetbhatia/phonenumbers/README.md

 - **Testing**: JUnit 5 and Mockito
 - **Build Tool**: Maven

+### Usage:
+- The application provides RESTful endpoints for managing phone numbers.
+- It includes a Postman collection for testing the APIs.
+- Swagger UI is available for exploring the API documentation at `http://localhost:8080/swagger-ui.html`.

 #### It is a Spring Boot application using JDK 17 and Spring Boot 2.7 version